Thursday, July 31, 2025

 while cutting lettuce and carrots,

-fine chopping the greens and
+fine chopping the greens and oranges,

 mindless of the whirring, humming, buzzing,